Field (mathematics): Related notions

-There are also proper classes with field structure, which are sometimes called Fields, with a capital F. The surreal numbers form a Field containing the reals, and would be a field except for the fact that they are a proper class, not a set.
+There are also proper classes with field structure, which are sometimes called Fields, with a capital 'F'.
+The surreal numbers form a Field containing the reals, and would be a field except for the fact that they are a proper class, not a set.
 The nimbers, a concept from game theory, form such a Field as well.

 Division rings

 Dropping one or several axioms in the definition of a field leads to other algebraic structures.
 As was mentioned above, commutative rings satisfy all field axioms except for the existence of multiplicative inverses.
 Dropping instead commutativity of multiplication leads to the concept of a division ring or skew field; sometimes associativity is weakened as well.
+Historically, division rings were sometimes referred to as fields, while fields were called "commutative fields".
 The only division rings that are finite-dimensional R-vector spaces are R itself, C (which is a field), and the quaternions H (in which multiplication is non-commutative).
 This result is known as the Frobenius theorem.
 The octonions O, for which multiplication is neither commutative nor associative, is a normed alternative division algebra, but is not a division ring.
 This fact was proved using methods of algebraic topology in 1958 by Michel Kervaire, Raoul Bott, and John Milnor.

-The non-existence of an odd-dimensional division algebra is more classical.
-It can be deduced from the hairy ball theorem illustrated at the right.
+Wedderburn's little theorem states that all finite division rings are fields.